 The Ace: Yarai.
 He's not completely perfect, though, thanks to poor leadership skills and a complete inability to take anyone else's orders...both of which traits, coincidentally, also prevent him from hogging too much of the limelight.

-Also, the vast majority of the male adults are creepy perverts.
+All Men Are Perverts: The vast majority of the male adults are creepy perverts.
 The school boys are perverts too but the adults are far more likely to take it too far.
 The age difference between luster and lusted-after often doesn't help in the creepiness stakes.

 Altum Videtur: "Isurugi Miina, Requiescat In Pace" (Rest In Peace).
 Anyone who has played the Assassin's Creed series will see this straightaway.